airboxlab/airboxlab.github.io/_drafts/2016-08-22-streaming-microservices.md

 ## Conclusion

-This article gave an overview of one of the critical parts of our system, and explains why we choose Spark Streaming and microservices to implement it.
+This article gave an overview of one of the most critical part of our system, and explains why we choose Spark Streaming and microservices to implement it.
 A future series of articles will dive into more specific parts of the pipeline.